brunorijsman/dske-python/README.md

 The problem that Distributed Symmetric Key Establishment (DSKE) solves is the problem of Symmetric Key Establishment (SKE).

-This problem is also known by many other names, including key distribution, key agreement, key establishment, shared secret agreement, Symmetric Key Agreement (SKA), etc.
+Symmetric key establishment is also known by many other names, including key distribution, key agreement, key establishment, shared secret agreement, Symmetric Key Agreement (SKA), etc.

 When two parties wish to securely communicate by exchanging encrypted data, they typically use a symmetric encryption protocol such as the